WordPress page builders (Elementor, Divi, Bricks)

 Source: https://github.com/elementor/elementor/issues/11779 .
 Confidence: Verified (the issue is open on Elementor's own repo; the language is acknowledgement, not allegation).

 The structural problem is twofold.
 First, the default Elementor output is not WCAG-compliant.
 Second, Elementor's Pro accessibility tools (the "Ally" widget) sit behind the paid Pro plan — accessibility is positioned as a paid upsell rather than a default.
-The EU European Accessibility Act has been enforceable since June 28, 2025 ([[eu-accessibility-act-enforcement-june-2025]]).
-Default-accessible output not being the default — with remediation gated behind upsell — compounds with [[ftc-accessibe-1m-settlement-jan-2025]] (FTC vs accessiBe).
-The broader pattern: accessibility overlay widgets are not accessibility solutions.
-See [[rule-accessibility-is-architecture-not-overlay]].
+The EU European Accessibility Act has been enforceable since June 28, 2025; ADA Title II compliance deadlines for state and local government digital content extend into 2027–2028.
+Default-accessible output not being the default — with remediation gated behind upsell — sits within the broader regulatory pattern that culminated in the FTC's January 2025 $1 million settlement with overlay vendor accessiBe over deceptive accessibility-overlay claims.
+The lesson: accessibility overlay widgets are not accessibility solutions; accessibility is an architectural property, not a layered patch.

 Elementor #5667: no "deactivate with content" since 2018